gregwebs/haskell-xss-sanitize/README.md

 style attribute
 ----------------
-style attributes are now *parsed* with the css-text and autoparsec-text dependencies.
+style attributes are now parsed with the css-text and autoparsec-text dependencies.
 They are then ran through a white list for properties and keywords.
 Whitespace is not preserved.
 This code was again translated from sanitizer.py, but uses attopoarsec-text instead of regexes.
+If you don't care about stripping css you can avoid an attoparsec-text dependending on the older < 0.3 version of this library.

 data attributes
 -------------------------